EPA Actions to Protect Pollinators

 EPA’s actions to protect pollinators from pesticide exposure include:

-Proposing a plan to prohibit the use of pesticides that are toxic to bees when crops are in bloom and bees are under contract for pollination services.
-The plan also recommends that states and tribes develop pollinator protection plans and best management practices.
+Implemented a policy in 2017 that protects bees from agricultural pesticide spray and dust applications while the bees are under contract to provide pollination services.
+The policy also recommends that states and tribes develop pollinator protection plans and best management practices.